 Easily grown in average, medium moisture soil in full sun to part shade.
 Adaptable to both light and heavy soils, but prefers moist, acidic, organic soils.
 Some tolerance for wet conditions.
-Possum haws are dioecious (separate male and female plants).
-This cultivar is a female plant and needs a male pollinator (e.g., male Ilex decidua or Ilex opaca 'Jersey Knight') for fruit production.
-One male plant will generally be sufficient for pollinating 9-10 female plants.
+Plants of this species are mostly dioecious (separate male and female plants), but some plants have perfect flowers (complete flowers with functioning stamens and pistils).
+For best show of berries, plant female plants, with at least one male plant to insure that pollination will take place.
 Prune to shape in early spring just before new growth begins.

 No serious disease or insect problems.
 Occasional problems include leaf spots and powdery mildew.

 Effective as a specimen, in groups or as a hedge.
-Can be grown in low spots or along ponds with somewhat wet soil conditions.
-Red berries provide excellent color to the winter landscape and are a source of food for animals and birds.
+Can be grown in low spots or along ponds or streams with somewhat wet soil conditions.
+Interesting selection for a Missouri native plant garden.
+Colorful berries provide excellent color to the winter landscape.